 If there is anything that proves that Peckham is quickly becoming an art hub, “the next Shoreditch of London”, it is its wide range of events taking places in quirky locations such as abandoned factories, fields and parking lots.
 Peckham Rye fest is one of them.
 The event kicked off on Friday afternoon with New Town Kings, a reggae and ska band opening the outdoor stage, located in Copeland Park, an old industrial area of Peckham.

 The venue, spread across 4 stages, both inside and outside was the only place to be this weekend.
 The warehouse buildings shivered in bass tunes and people danced until the dawn every day, endorsing that Londoners are way too excited for the summer ahead.
-Festival goers could enjoy cold ciders and pints, while dancing to the rhythm of reggae and dub played until the sunset on the main stage, located right next to all the foodie stalls and bars.
+Festival goers could enjoy cold ciders and craft beers while dancing to the rhythm of reggae and dub played until the sunset on the main stage, located right next to all the foodie stalls and bars.
 KOKOROKO, Laura Misch and Alfa Mist were among those artists who got the crowd hyped and prepared for the long night ahead.

-And for those fancy ones, there were cocktails in form of Mojitos, wine and of course, a Jägermeister bar for all the daredevils who couldn’t resist the ice cold Jägerbombs.
+For the bon viveurs there were cocktails in form of mojitos, wine and of course, a Jägermeister bar for all of those who couldn’t resist chasing down some ice cold jägerbombs.
 But who would on such a sunny weekend?

-When speaking about the sun…Rooftop D, a stage located on a roof of an old factory was the place to be, and there was a que of people waiting to get up in need to get some techno down their veins.
+When speaking about the sun…Rooftop D, a stage located on a roof of an old factory was the place to be, and there was a queue of people waiting to get up in the need of getting some techno down their veins.
 The weather was astonishing and sun rays added up to the energy and chill vibe, spreading quickly across the whole festival.

-Names such as Profusion, Apes, Axel Boman, Andy Lemay and Children of Zeus were hitting the rooftop stage without offering the visitors a break, with people dancing off to the sunset and taking a peek of the SE15 from above.
+Names such as Profusion, Apes, Axel Boman, Andy Lemay and Children of Zeus were hitting the rooftop stage without giving the visitors a break, with people dancing off to the sunset and taking a peek of the SE15 from above.